swaptacular/swpt_accounts/protocol.rst

    integer wrapping).

 status_flags : int16
    Account configuration flags.
-Once the new configuration has been applied, the lower 16 bits of the ``status`` field of the ensuing `AccountChange`_ message will be equal to this value.
+Different implementations may use these flags for different purposes.

 negligible_amount : float
    The maximum amount that should be considered negligible.
-MUST be non-negative.
+It MUST be non-negative.
 It can be used to: 1) decide whether an account can be safely deleted; 2) decide whether an incoming transfer is insignificant.